 - 1 small yellow onion halved and thinly sliced

-- 1 thumb fresh ginger matchsticks (about 6cm)
+- 1 thumb fresh ginger cut into matchsticks (about 6cm)

 - 1 small zucchini halved lengthwise and thinly sliced